xiaofanggit/MusicArtist/readme.md

 -Rename ".env.example" into ".env"

--Change the database name to : music_artist, and also change the host and user information
+-Change the database name to : music_artists, and also change the host and user information

--Make sure music_artist tables exsited.
+-Make sure music_artists tables exsited.

 -Make sure the folders storage and the bootstrap/cache have writeable permission.